webplatform/docs/tutorials/javascript_about/index.md

 {{Page_Title}}
 {{Flags
 |Content=Outdated, Not Neutral
 |Editorial notes=The table that maps JavaScript versions to Navigator/Firefox versions could be expanded to include other browsers, or just deleted.
-The table of NES versions should be deleted.
-Discussion of browser tools should be made cross-browser.
+Mentioning of ECMAScript would be nice.
 |Compatibility=Outdated, Incomplete
 }}
 {{Byline}}